cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Send tokens

-Alice can now send some tokens back to the faucet, but to do so she will also need to pay the network gas fee.
-How much gas should she put, and at what price?
+Alice can now send some tokens back to the faucet, but to do so she will also need to pay the network's gas fee.
+How much gas should she use, and at what price?

 She can copy what the faucet did.
 To discover this, add: